DIRACGrid/diracx-web/docs/user/monitor_jobs.md

 ## Use the table
+By default, the jobs are displayed in a table.
+If you are viewing them in another chart, you can click the table button next to the search bar to switch back to the table view.
 The table displays the jobs that match the criteria specified in the search bar.
 Each row represents a job, and the columns show various attributes of the job, such as its ID, status, type, and submission date.

 ### Actions on the table